karthitv89/AccountMgntUi/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

-# AccountMgntUi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 Basics are is working.
 UX is not focused as I am a beginner level angular programmer.
 I have created this application, may be without following best practices.

 ag grid user for tables.